tylerhiggins/project4-cs460/issues.md

 # TODO #
 - [8] Update to use the cwd instead of /testdir
-- [11] use a mutex on printf("Copied %d files (%d bytes)\n",successfulFiles, totalBytes); since it is shared
 - [13] Add comments to each method
-- [17] make sure all methods are being error checked, malloc, pthread funcs, etc

 ## Tests ##
 - [t1] Test files without read permission